yknBugs/FMinecraftMod/README.md

 Java Syntax Highlight may not work properly with full package path and ? symbol in generics.

+Cpp Syntax Hightlight forgets keyword delete

+GPT history may contains empty reply if the server refused to response.

 ## Changelog

 ### Version 0.1